Police searching for gunman, woman after man found dead near College Park hotel

 Authorities responded to reports of shots fired in the area at around 5:48 a.m. on Monday.
 Upon arrival, officers spotted a man’s body on the ground of the hotel parking lot near Old National Highway.

-According to investigators, there appeared to have been a verbal altercation between the man and his shooter shortly before he was killed.
+According to investigators, there appeared to have been a verbal altercation between the man, a woman and his shooter shortly before he was killed.

 The assailant was seen fleeing the scene with a woman.
 Police are searching for the two now, but no arrests have been made at this time.